supabase/supabase/DEVELOPERS.md

 #### Installing packages

 Installing a package with NPM workspaces requires you to add the `-w` flag to tell NPM which workspace you want to install into.
+Do not install dependencies in their local folder, install them from the route using the `-w` flag.

 The format is: `npm install <package name> -w=<workspace to install in>`.